Over Thirty Years of Software Innovation...

 Can TN3270 Plus be installed on Windows Terminal Server/Citrix MetaFrame?

-Yes, TN3270 Plus runs on Windows Terminal Server (Windows NT Server 5.0 Terminal Server Edition and Windows 2000 Terminal Services) and on Citrix MetaFame.
+Yes, TN3270 Plus runs on Windows Terminal Server and on Citrix MetaFame.
 TN3270 Plus configuration is handled in the same manner as when installing TN3270 Plus on a network server used by multiple users.
 See the License Agreement for licensing requirements and review "Using TN3270 Plus on an Intranet (Network)" in the "How to..." section of the TN3270 Plus help file for information on configuration.

 (Return to index.)